 - Pens/pencils

 - Paper/spiral notebook

-- Highlighters, colored pens/pencils (assorted colors for marking text)
+- Highlighters, colored pens/pencils

 - Folder/binder

 - Calendar/agenda

-The textbook and materials are due by the end of week 2: September 10, 2021.
+The textbook and materials are due by the end of week 2: September 9, 2022.

 Student Assessment

 A pre- and post-test in reading and writing will be used to determine the extent of improvement that the students have gained during the semester.